 - a.
 All clergy are required to complete a Confidential Declaration Form and undergo an enhanced DBS check before the Bishop will issue a licence, or before their collation or institution. - b.
 From 1 January 2022, DBS checks are required to be renewed every three years (previously this was five years). - c.
 Please note: under section 5 of the Safeguarding and Clergy Discipline Measure 2016 all authorised clergy, Bishops, Archdeacons, licensed Readers and lay workers, Churchwardens and PCCs must have "due regard" to safeguarding guidance issued by the House of Bishops (this will include both policy and practice guidance).
 A duty to have "due regard" to guidance means that the person under the duty is not free to disregard it but is required to follow it unless there are cogent reasons for not doing so. ("Cogent" for this purpose means clear, logical and convincing.)
 Failure by clergy to comply with the duty imposed by the 2016 Measure may result in disciplinary action.
 The Diocesan policy on safeguarding is contained within the document A Safe Church.
-A Safe Church is available at southwark.anglican.org/safeguarding/diocesanpolicies-procedures.
+A Safe Church is available at southwark.anglican.org/support/safeguarding/diocesan-policies-procedures.
 Additional national requirements followed in 2018 and 2019 and in 2022, the Independent Inquiry into Child Sexual Abuse made its final report.
-The Government and those bodies concerned, including the Church of England are considering their response in follow-up work.